wearebraid/observer-registry/README.md

 Observer Registry
 -----------------

-Observer Registry is a lightweight library to make interacting with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) a little more pleasant by allowing you to specify callbacks for each element you are observer.
+Observer Registry is a lightweight (1.8KB or 709B gzip!) library to make interacting with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) a little more pleasant by allowing you to specify callbacks for each element you are observer.
 ObserverRegistry will handle instantiating any]